 - Coat racks are available in the narthex and fellowship hall.

 - There is a heart defibrillator available with staff/members trained in its use.

 More on the Hearing Loops

 CITP has installed “Hearing Loop” technology in both the sanctuary and the fellowship hall to aid anyone wearing hearing aids or planning to acquire hearing aids.
 This is the latest technology in hearing assistance.
 The hearing loop transmits sound directly from the microphones of the sanctuary or fellowship hall sound system into your hearing aids.
 Most hearing aids today have as one of their settings what is called a “T-Coil” (“telecoil”) setting.
 Simply switch your hearing aid to this setting and you will instantly be connected to the hearing loop of the sound systems.
 If you do not know how to activate your T-Coil visit your audiologist or hearing aid technician and ask them to activate your T-Coil.
 Tell them your church has installed hearing loops.
-Other churches and public spaces are starting to add this state of-the-art technology, or adapt their hearing assistance devices to it, so you will find increasing opportunities to make use of the feature once your T-Coil setting is activated.
+Many churches and public spaces are adding this state of-the-art technology, or adapting their hearing assistance devices to it, so you will find increasing opportunities to make use of the feature once your T-Coil setting is activated.

 Here are some questions you might have:

 “If no one is talking into a microphone will I hear ambient sound (music, talking, etc.)?”

 Perhaps not.
 When your hearing aid is set on the T-Coil setting the hearing loop transfers sound directly from the microphones of the sound systems into your hearing aid.
 The microphones, by design, do not amplify the ambient sound in the room, so you may need to switch out of your T-coil setting for music and singing.
 We hope to add microphones for the piano and other musical instruments at some point in the future.